Can You Bug Bomb A House With A Fish Tank?

 Before you start covering the fish tank, make sure to turn off all electrical equipment, such as heaters, filters, and lights.
 This will help prevent any potential accidents or fires.

-If your fish tank has an air pump or any other air intake system, turn them off and cover any openings to prevent the bug-bomb chemicals from entering the water.
+If your fish tank has an air pump or any other air intake system, turn them off and cover any openings to prevent any bug-bomb chemicals from entering the water.

 Using plastic wrap or trash bags, tightly cover the entire top of the fish tank, and tape up where you overlap the trash bags to ensure there are no gaps or openings.